 The Company includes interest and penalties related to unrecognized tax benefits within the Company's income tax provision (benefit).
-As of March 31, 2008 and December 31, 2007, the Company had \$482,000 and \$566,000, respectively, accrued for payment of interest and penalties related to unrecognized tax benefits.
+As of June 30, 2008 and December 31, 2007, the Company had \$460,000 and \$566,000, respectively, accrued for payment of interest and penalties related to unrecognized tax benefits.

-The Company's total amounts of unrecognized tax benefits as of March 31, 2008 was \$7.8 million, of which \$4.3 million, if recognized, would affect the Company's effective tax rate.
+The Company's total amounts of unrecognized tax benefits as of June 30, 2008 was \$7.8 million, of which \$4.2 million, if recognized, would affect the Company's effective tax rate.
 As of December 31, 2007, the Company's total amount of unrecognized tax benefits was \$7.9 million, of which \$4.1 million, if recognized, would affect the Company's effective tax rate.
-As of March 31, 2008, the Company has recognized a net amount of \$5.7 million in long-term tax payable for unrecognized tax benefits in its consolidated balance sheets.
+As of June 30, 2008, the Company has recognized a net amount of \$5.7 million in long-term tax payable for unrecognized tax benefits in its consolidated balance sheets.
 The Company does not expect the change in unrecognized tax benefits over the next twelve months to materially impact its results of operations and financial position.

 The Company conducts business globally and, as a result, files numerous consolidated and separate income tax returns in the U.S. federal, various state and foreign jurisdictions.
-The Company is currently under audit by the German tax authority for the years 2002 through 2004, however, the audit has not been completed as of March 31, 2008.
 Because the Company used some of the tax attributes carried forward from previous years to tax years that are still open, statutes of limitation remain open for all tax years to the extent of the attributes carried forward into tax year 2001 for federal tax purposes and tax year 2002 for California tax purposes.
 With few exceptions, the Company is no longer subject to income tax examinations in its major foreign subsidiaries' jurisdictions for years before 2003.
+During the second fiscal quarter of 2008, the Company received the final German tax authority audit report for the years 2002 through 2004.
+The Company reviewed the results of the audit, noting no material adjustments to the prior years' tax returns, and as a result, the Company recorded a \$205,000 tax benefit related to previously recorded uncertain tax positions and accrued interest.